RWTH-EBC/AgentLib/README.md

 ## Copyright and license

-This project is licensed under the BSD License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the BSD 3 Clause License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 We gratefully acknowledge the financial support by Federal Ministry \\ for Economic Affairs and Climate Action (BMWK), promotional reference 03ET1495A.

 <a href="www.bmwk.de"> <img alt="BMWE" src="docs/images/logos/BMWK_en_logo.png" height="120"> </a>